-BitTorrent, a P2P replication and distribution system, has become extremely popular over the last years.
-According to Cachelogic, the BitTorrent traffic volume has increased from 26% to 52% of the total P2P traffic volume during the first half of 2004 [2].
+BitTorrent, a Peer-to-Peer (P2P) replication and distribution system, has become extremely popular over the last years.
+According to Cachelogic, the BitTorrent traffic volume has increased from 26% to 52% of the total P2P traffic volume during the first half of 2004 [1].
 BitTorrent relies on swarming techniques in combination with the "tit-for-tat" mechanism for creating incentive in content distribution.
-No search functionality is built into the protocol, and the signaling is geared towards an efficient dissemination of data [13].
+No search functionality is built into the protocol, and the signaling is geared towards an efficient dissemination of data [12].